redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-10/20/2025 update: I finished the new trade and guild detection system.
-Which greatly shrunk the size of the database file(~720k down to ~525k).
-Now I'm working on a small foreign language translator.

-PS: If you guys are curious how the addon works.
-You can test a phrase by typing "/gf test <text>".
-It shows any string/word changes and the scoring system.
-Each word will display the "normal word..trade word..guild word".

-PS: I can't test the addon with other languages/clients, but I'm interested in whether the addon even works for people who don't speak English.
-And if not, what I would need to make it work.

 I made this addon because I hate chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.

 NOTE: To people who might be interested in this addon.
 This isn't simply a group finder that searches world chat for groups.
 This is a massive chat filtering tool.
 It identifies four types of messages - Group messages, guild messages, trades messages, and Chat messages; And allows you to show/hide them individually(with a sortable chatlog window).